Updated: May 26, 2025

 GC-ICON-884.
 Bairro Alto

 Bairro Alto is a melting pot of different cultures, fashionable restaurants, and celebrated nightlife.
-Cais do Sodré, with the famous Pink Street (formerly the city’s red-light district), is one of the most lively places in Lisbon, with tiny bars spilling out onto the side streets in the evenings and during the weekend.
-If looking to eat here, be sure to avoid the tourist traps and souvenir shops, which can be a little overpriced, and venture instead into more affordable Portuguese-owned restaurants or one of the trendy and up-and-coming restaurants.
+Cais do Sodré, with the famous Pink Street (formerly the city’s red-light district), is one of the liveliest places in Lisbon, with tiny bars spilling out onto the side streets in the evenings and during the weekend.

 GC-ICON-885.
 Campo de Ourique